 Each year, we identify core programs for US support, so that our American friends and donors can truly visualize the impact of their giving.
 Of course, we also view our donors as true partners in our mission, and so we invite them to support any Children’s Medical & Research Foundation programs that may fit within their charitable vision.
-You can learn more about the breadth of these programs by visiting our Irish site.In recent years, the following have been selected as our US flagship programs:
+You can learn more about the breadth of these programs by visiting our Irish site.In recent years, we have supported programs like these:

 Because current vaccines for many infections do not work until a child is at least 9 months or older, a child must cross a dangerous “window of vulnerability” that opens when levels of maternal antibodies drop below a protective level, and only closes when the child’s immune system is mature enough to respond effectively to vaccination.

 This research into improving vaccines for children can help by figuring out how to boost a child’s immune system so that they can respond to the best of their ability.
 Working in collaboration with colleagues at Children’s Health Ireland at Crumlin and the National Maternity Hospital in Dublin, the research team are examining the factors that cause the immune system of infants and young children to be compromised when compared to those in adults.
 Specifically, they want to understand why the rules that govern how the adult immune system responds to adjuvants do not necessarily apply to infants.
 Vaccines have two key components, one of which is an “adjuvant”.
 These provide danger signals that instruct the immune system to mount a response to the infection, or vaccine.
 The adjuvant is critical not only for triggering the immune system into action, but also in directing the type of immune response best suited to fight a particular infection.

 Project: Global perspectives on vaccination against Group B Streptococcus in pregnancy.